 It’s absolutely not a waste of time to have a social media presence.
 But just know that you’re always at the whim of the actual platform owner’s decisions, not necessarily your choices.

 So to recap the pros and cons of social media….

 The biggest pro of social media is that it’s incredibly easy to get started.

 A lot of people find the smaller, bite-sized content creation to be a little easier either for them to do themselves or to outsource.
 For people who are just getting started and still validating their idea, that can be easier to do.

 But it does require more of you and your personal time.
 It moves quickly.
-You've got to stay on it.
-You can't not post on social media for three months and expect things to stay the same.
+You’ve got to stay on it.
+You can’t ghost social media for three months and expect things to stay the same.

 This can be a lot of pressure for people and maybe not something that you want to get yourself into, potentially.
-(Although, of course, there are ways to outsource and things and keep it going so it's not all on you, which I would recommend for sure.)
+(Although, of course, there are ways to outsource or work ahead to keep it going, which I would recommend for sure.)

 And social media is just more “of the now”.
 So you’re not really creating an evergreen permanent resource that you own and control in the same way that you are with a blog and website.